 Plans Underway for Programming and Initial Paving

 Atlanta – The 4-mile Atlanta BeltLine Southside Trail is officially open for use in its interim condition.
 Atlanta BeltLine, Inc. (ABI) and the Atlanta BeltLine Partnership (ABP) are thrilled to connect the Westside and Eastside Trails with mobility options and programming.
-The interim trail remains unpaved but does include regrading of gravel in the former rail corridor, access to 11 public streets, environmental remediation, bolstered bridges, crosswalks in at-grade crossings with appropriate signage and signalization, and lighting in tunnels.
+The unpaved trail remains unpaved but does include regrading of gravel in the former rail corridor, access to 11 public streets, environmental remediation, bolstered bridges, crosswalks in at-grade crossings with appropriate signage and signalization, and lighting in tunnels.

 “I am delighted for the opportunity this represents for the residents of south and southwest Atlanta,” said Mayor Keisha Lance Bottoms.
 “Already, in an interim state, the Atlanta BeltLine Southside Trail is having a profound impact on affordable housing, jobs, and the economy in the surrounding communities.”

 “Linking the west and east sides of the Atlanta BeltLine is a top priority,” said Clyde Higgs, President and CEO of Atlanta BeltLine, Inc. “We recognize that this connectivity has been highly anticipated by our neighbors along the southern corridor.
 We are thrilled for this milestone and future construction.”

 The unpaved trail is funded through contributions to ABP’s Opening the Corridor capital campaign, including a lead gift from The Coca-Cola Foundation and major contributions from The Home Depot Foundation, The Delta Air Lines Foundation, the Atlanta BeltLine Partnership’s board of directors, and property owners along the BeltLine.